manoj-sharma-wawa/openmicroservices.org/app/schema/actions/README.md

         "required": true
     },
     "required": {
         "desc": "Whether this argument is required or not.
-The default value for this is false" },
+The default value for this is `false`" },
+    "deprecated": {
+        "desc": "Optional deprecation message if this argument is deprecated."
+    },
     "default": {
         "desc": "The default value if not provided by the user (**not** available for types `map` or `object`)"